Working Capital Advisors (UK) Ltd. Acquires Significant Stake in

-On September 7, 2023, Working Capital Advisors (UK) Ltd. made a notable addition to its portfolio by acquiring 6,524,322 shares in Funko Inc. (FNKO, Financial).
-This transaction has significantly impacted the firm's portfolio, with Funko Inc. now accounting for 32.18% of its holdings.
-This article aims to provide an in-depth analysis of this transaction, the profiles of the involved parties, and the potential implications for value investors.
+On September 11, 2023, Working Capital Advisors (UK) Ltd., a London-based investment firm, added 670,5911 shares of Funko Inc. to its portfolio.
+This transaction has significantly increased the firm's stake in the pop culture consumer products company, making it a noteworthy event for value investors.
+This article provides a detailed overview of the transaction, the profiles of the involved parties, and the potential implications for the stock market.

+The transaction took place on September 11, 2023, with Working Capital Advisors (UK) Ltd. adding 670,5911 shares of Funko Inc. to its portfolio at a trade price of $6.96 per share.
+This addition resulted in a 1.08% change in the firm's holdings, increasing its total shares in Funko Inc. to 670,5911.
+The transaction had a 0.35% impact on the firm's portfolio, raising its position in Funko Inc. to 32.73%.
+Consequently, the firm now holds a 12.95% stake in Funko Inc.

+Working Capital Advisors (UK) Ltd. is a London-based investment firm with a portfolio equity of $142 million.
+The firm holds stocks in four companies, with its top holdings being Funko Inc., Stitch Fix Inc., Open Lending Corp., and Hagerty Inc. The firm's investment philosophy is primarily focused on the Consumer Cyclical and Financial Services sectors.

 About Funko Inc.

 The largest guru holding shares in Funko Inc. is Hotchkis & Wiley Capital Management LLC.
-A comparison between the two firms' positions in Funko Inc. reveals a significant difference in their investment strategies and portfolio compositions.
+The exact share percentage held by this firm is currently not available.

 Conclusion